 At a minimum, a few supplies self-service washes require are:

 How will you get the word out?
 There are several strategies that are essential for marketing and advertising your car wash business.
 Set a goal that is attainable, and hold yourself to it.
-Start small, and make sure you have achievable goals.
-Maybe your goal is to service 5 customers in your first week.
+Start small, and make sure you have achievable goals; if your goal is to service 5 customers in your first week, keep track of how you did.

 Logo design and branding